 1980 - The Norris L. and Sara Hodgkins Residence, Weymouth Drive, Southern Pines.
 Landscape architecture by Lewis Clarke.
 Has been sold and renovated many times.

 1987 - The Claiborne and Mary Jo Morris Residence, 45 Cypress Point Drive, aka 1600 Morganton Road Y-70, on the 11th hole at the Cardinal Course at the Country Club of North Carolina, Pinehurst NC.
 Commissioned 1986.
 Project architect, David Clinton.
 Includes a pool on five acres.
 Landscaping by Lewis Clarke.
 5,976 square feet.Sold in 2008 to Robert and Constance L. (Connie) Lovell.
 This was Hayes' last completed house.
 He died about the time the client moved in.

-1989 - The Ron and Janet Coffman Residence, 102 Berwick Circle at the National Golf Club, Pinehurst NC.
+1989 - The Ron and Janet Coffman Residence, 102 Berwick Circle, Pinehurst NC.
 According to his wife, Hayes was involved in very early design discussions.
-However, he died shortly thereafter and the house was designed by Hayes' associate David Clinton.
+However, he died shortly thereafter and the house was finished by Hayes' associate David Clinton.

-Sources include: His wife Cleon Hayes, former partner Calvin Howell, History of The North Carolina Chapter of the AIA 1913-1998: An Architectural Heritage by C. David Jackson and Charlotte V. Brown, Robert Anderson, David Clinton, Mary Jo Morris, Lewis Clarke, James Brandt.
+Sources include: Wife Cleon Hayes, former partner Calvin Howell, History of The North Carolina Chapter of the AIA 1913-1998: An Architectural Heritage by C. David Jackson and Charlotte V. Brown, Robert Anderson, David Clinton, Mary Jo Morris, Lewis Clarke, James Brandt.
 Most photos by Joseph Molitor or Gordon Schenck.